pantherpusher/SandwichStation/README.md

 _SandwichStation_ was a fork of _ShibaStation_<sup>†</sup>, which is a fork of _Goob-Station_, which is itself a fork of _Space Station 14_.
 This fork is mainly customized to our own standards and balances.

-If you want to host or create content for _SS14_, go to the [Space Station 14 repository](https://github.com/space-wizards/space-station-14) as it contains both RobustToolbox and the content pack for development of new content packs and is the base for your fork.

 ## Links